yolkie-nelson/truck_truck/README.md

 ## Service microservice

-Welcome to Services!
-As explained above, the service microservice is an extension of the dealership that looks to provide service repairs for your vehicle.
+Our Service microservice is an extension of the dealership, focusing on providing vehicle repair services.

-As automobiles are purchased, we keep track of the vin number of each automobile and you are able to receive the special perks of being a VIP!
-As a VIP, you will receive free oil changes for life, complimentary neck massages while in our waiting room, and free car washes whenever you would like!
+Upon purchasing an automobile, we track its VIN number.
+As a VIP member, you'll enjoy exclusive benefits.

-This area is going to be broken down into the various API endpoints (Fancy way of saying your web address url) for service along with the format needed to send data to each component.
-The basics of service are as follows:
+This section will outline the different API endpoints (web address URLs) for service, along with the required data formats for each component.
+The fundamental aspects of our service include:
 1. Our technician staff
 2. Service Appointments